jixer/agent-patterns/README.md

 - Pattern Folder

 ## Pattern Structure
 As reflected within the overall [Directory Structure](#directory-structure), there are repeating folders for "patterns".
-These will all maintain there own structure as follows:
+These will all maintain their own structure as follows:
 ```bash
 .\patterns\<pattern-name>
 ├── README.md              # Entry point for documentation for this pattern